-- Successful completion of EMS 213 - All initial hospital clinical rotations (EMS 217 & 218) done except for key specialty units; paperwork approved by Jen Dyer - All Fisdap entries for labs and EMS 217 and 218 entered by student and approved by J. Dyer - Eligible preceptor(s) identified by agency, approved by hospital educator, paperwork submitted to M. Gentile. - Agency agreements to host students signed by an authorized administrator; submitted to C. Mattera. - Hold harmless statement signed by student and forwarded to agency by M. Gentile.
+- Successful completion of EMS 213 - All initial hospital clinical rotations (EMS 217 & 218) done except for key specialty units; paperwork approved by Bill Toliopoulos - All Fisdap entries for labs and EMS 217 and 218 entered by student and approved by Bill - Eligible preceptor(s) identified by agency, approved by hospital educator, paperwork submitted.

-Students must have completed the lab and hospital patient care contacts and skill revolutions that are required per Appendix G before being released to the field.
-There are additional contacts and skills that must be completed during the field internship.
+Students must have completed the lab and hospital patient care contacts and skill revolutions that are required in the Student Competency Matrix before starting the field internship unless a deferment has been granted.
 The numbers to be done prior to and during EMS 215 and 216 have been approval by the Paramedic Program Advisory Committee and the EMS MD.